anoma/namada/documentation/spec/src/masp.md

-# MASP
+## Multi-asset shielded pool

-The multi-asset shielded pool is an extension to the Sapling circuit which adds support for sending arbitrary assets.
+The multi-asset shielded pool (MASP) is an extension to the Sapling circuit which adds support for sending arbitrary assets.

 See the following documents:
 - [Cryptographic specification](https://github.com/anoma/masp/blob/main/docs/multi-asset-shielded-pool.pdf)